Help Protect the Spotted Turtle

 EBC has a rare opportunity to protect 1 of the last 25 remaining sites for the Spotted Turtle in Ontario.
 If we lose this site to urban development, this habitat will be lost forever and we risk further pushing this species towards extinction.

-And as a token of nature's gratitude, Escarpment Biosphere Conservancy will deliver a package of Woodland Poppy Seeds with your charitable tax receipt.
+As a token of nature's gratitude, Escarpment Biosphere Conservancy will send a package of Woodland Poppy Seeds with your charitable tax receipt.

 We have the power to protect and restore our environment.
 Join us!